How your firm can go paperless

-Up to 25 percent of your firm's office space could be used for storage of paper documents.
-That's a big overhead and it may prevent you taking on more staff.
+- Storage: Up to 25 percent of your firm's office space could be used for storage of paper documents.
+That's a big overhead and it may prevent you taking on more employees.

-A disorganised desk covered in paper can prevent staff from thinking in a clear, logical and focused way.
+- Focus: A disorganised desk covered in paper can prevent employees from thinking in a clear, logical and focused way.

 The three big challenges of going paperless